josevnz/Streamlit/MONITORING.md

 [Prometheus](https://prometheus.io/) is an Open Source framework that was created to collect metrics about your system.
 It also provides visualization, efficient storage and many other cool features.

-A typical on-premise Prometheus setup is to have one or more node-exporter collectors and then to have the main scrapper aggregating the data from all those nodes.
+A typical on-premise Prometheus setup is to have one or more node-exporter collectors and then to have the main scraper aggregating the data from all those nodes.

 Eventually you can visualize the collected data directly on your http://prometheuscollector:9090/ agent or have another visualization tool like Grafana talking to the collector.

 Let's take a look at some pieces first before trying to setup a Streamlit application that can talk to Prometheus.

-### The Prometheus collector (scrapper)
+### The Prometheus collector (scraper)

 Say my home lab has 2 machines, called raspberrypi and dmaf5, both running node-exporter agents.
-I can set up my Prometheus scrapper configuration (prometheus.yaml) to reflect that:
+I can set up my Prometheus scraper configuration (prometheus.yaml) to reflect that:

 ```yaml
 ---